The local information of difference equations: Difference equations and difference modules

+\begin{proof} Two finitely generated modules that agree over $\C(z)$ are equal away from a finite set.
+Therefore, it is enough to prove the statement for any $L\in \Gl(M)$.

-\begin{lemma} Let $M\in \Hol(\ddA)$ and $L\in \Gl(M)$.
-Then $M/L$ is supported on finitely many orbits. \end{lemma} \begin{proof} We will prove by induction that $L_n=(L+\tau L+\cdots +\tau^n L)/L$ is supported on $Z_L+P_L+\Z$ (actually on $P_L+\Z_{\ge 0}$).
+Let $L\in \Gl(M)$ be chosen such that it contains a finite generating set of $M$ over $\ddA$.
+We will prove by induction that $L_n=(L+\tau L+\cdots +\tau^n L)/L$ is supported on $Z_L+P_L+\Z$ (actually on $P_L+\Z_{\ge 0}$).
 We use the following short exact sequence, together with the fact that the support of a module is contained in the union of the supports of a submodule and quotient:

 We note that $\frac{\tau^{n-1}L+\tau^nL}{\tau^{n-1}L}$ surjects onto $\frac{L+\cdots +\tau^n L}{L +\cdots +\tau^{n-1} L}$ , so the support on the latter is contained in the support of the former.
-Further, we note that $\frac{\tau^{n-1}L+\tau^nL}{\tau^{n-1}L} = \tau^{n-1} \frac{L+\tau L}{ L}$, which implies that $\supp \frac{\tau^{n-1}L+\tau^nL}{\tau^{n-1}L}\subset P_L+n-1$.
+Further, we note that $\frac{\tau^{n-1}L+\tau^nL}{\tau^{n-1}L} = \tau^{n} \frac{L+\tau^{-1} L}{\tau^{-1} L}$, which implies that $\supp \frac{\tau^{n-1}L+\tau^nL}{\tau^{n-1}L}= P_L+n$.
 The induction hypothesis then shows that $\supp \frac{L+\cdots +\cdots +\tau^n L}{L}\subset P_L+\Z_{\ge 0}$.

 The analogous reasoning yields the same result for negative $n$'s, and these together show the desired result, since $M=\sum_{n\in \Z} \tau^n L$. \end{proof}